mberkancetin/Customizable-Structured-Electronic-Brainwriting/README.md

 *   **Apps Script templates**: With placeholder replacement for generating configuration files.
 *   **Pre-defined translation dictionaries**: For internationalization.
 *   **Input validation and sanitization**: To ensure robust and error-free configuration.
-*   The application's backend is primarily Python [19, 20].
+*   The application's backend is primarily Python.

 ### Integration